Regulatory sandboxes are no longer experiments. They are becoming part of how countries build credible, competitive fintech ecosystems.

 - Proven delivery experience, including programmes run with the Financial Conduct Authority in the United Kingdom and the Central Bank of Ireland.

 This is not just about access to infrastructure.
-It is access to a repeatable validation framework that allows innovation to move forward safely.
+It is about access to a repeatable validation framework that allows innovation to move forward safely.
+NayaOne also brings experience working with more than ten regulators globally.

 The Role of CzechInvest and Academic Review